Sultanow/dt_society/README.md

 ### File upload

-Currently the application supports `.tsv` and `.csv` datasets, which may contain a column with country codes.
-The current version supports datasets with a country reference or German federal states.
+Currently the application supports `.tsv` and `.csv` datasets that may contain a column with country codes.
+The current version supports datasets with country references or German federal state references.

-Currently the amount of functionality is limited for datasets without country data.
+For datasets without a country reference, the functionality is currently limited.

 ### Data filtering